 So you’re browsing for a new audio system and you’re not sure if it’s better to buy a soundbar or a 5.1 surround sound system.
 In this article, we’re going to compare the two types of speakers and see which one is ideal for you.

 Soundbars are all-in-one audio systems that can deliver high-quality audio without taking up nearly as much space as external speakers.
-They’re great for people who place an importance on cable management and home decor because you can place them right under your display, and they don’t take up much space.
+They’re great for people who place an importance on cable management and home decor because you can place them right under your TV and connect to them wirelessly, usually via Bluetooth.

 - 2.1 Channel is two speakers and one subwoofer, or one soundbar and one subwoofer (soundbar has two built-in speakers).